NAB launches in-house credit card NAB Rewards program

 NAB cardholders can now enjoy more flexibility with their rewards following the launch of the NAB Rewards program.
 Previously, NAB rewards credit cardholders could only earn Qantas Points, Velocity Points or flybuys points.
 Rather than allowing you to earn points with one airline, the NAB Rewards Program will offer you more flexibility when redeeming your rewards.
 You will be able to trade your NAB Rewards points for frequent flyer points with three airlines, flights and travel deals through Webjet, gift cards for your favourite stores and cash direct to your NAB account.

 The NAB Rewards program has been launched with three new credit cards.
 If you want to earn NAB Rewards points on everyday purchases, you can earn 0.75 Points for every $1 spent on the NAB Rewards Classic Card or 1 Point for every $1 with the NAB Rewards Platinum Card.
-Otherwise, if you want to earn points on business expenses, you can use the NAB Rewards Business Platinum card to earn 1 Point for every dollar spent on business purchases.
+Otherwise, if you want to earn points on business expenses, you can use the NAB Rewards Business Signature card to earn 1 Point for every dollar spent on business purchases.

 You can also earn triple points when booking through Webjet or when making foreign transactions online or overseas.
 You’ll also enjoy double points on purchases made in major department and hardware stores such as Myer, David Jones, Mitre 10, Bunnings and more.